 The inspector general received a complaint on Feb.
 17, 2018 concerning the administration of the EDGE program.
 Specifically, the complaint questioned the certification of a single engineering firm.
 However, the inspector general conducted a thorough investigation of the administration of the EDGE program as a whole and discovered hundreds of businesses that were EDGE-certified despite no longer satisfying the criteria for certification.
 The investigation centered on the duration that certain companies have participated in the program.

 The maximum amount of time a business or business owner may participate in the EDGE program as a certified business is 10 years.
 However, of the 4,721 businesses that have been certified by the EDGE program since its inception, the inspector general conducted a review of the qualifications of a sample of 811 businesses.
-The inspector general’s findings were staggering.
+The inspector general’s findings

 - 539 of the 811 (66 percent) were beyond the 10-year eligibility restriction at some point prior to their listed expiration date; the remaining 272 exited the program prior to reaching the 10-year eligibility restriction;

 - 357 of the 539 (66 percent) are currently beyond the 10-year eligibility restriction; the remaining 182 have since exited the program but again were at one point beyond the 10-year eligibility restriction; and

 - 377 of the 539 (70 percent) were beyond the 10-year eligibility restriction at the time their businesses were last recertified.